danja/dog/docs/overview.md

 ### Program Mode

 Pressing the buttons 0-3, 6-7 will increment the value corresponding to that of the display above it.
 Programming is achieved by pressing button 3 to increment the PC (with overflow occurring, counting up on displays 0-2).
-Pressing button 7 will increment the value on display 7 (*without* overflowing to display 6), ditto for button 6/display 6, together providing the value at the given address.
+Pressing button 7 will increment the value on display 7 (_without_ overflowing to display 6), ditto for button 6/display 6, together providing the value at the given address.

 Pressing button 5 will switch the response from increment to decrement.
-The PC buttons/display *does* carry values and wrap at max and min (0000).
-The code buttons/display act independently to each other and don't wrap in the <0 direction.
+The PC buttons/display _does_ carry values and wrap at max and min (0000).
+The code buttons/display act independently to each other and don't wrap in the &lt;0 direction.

 Pressing button 4 will switch to **Run** mode.